abdellatif-belmady/abdellatif-belmady/README.md

 <body>

 <h2 align="center">My name is Abdellatif BELMADY.👋</h2>
-<p align="center">A happy programmer full of positive energy
+<p align="center">A happy ML/AI Engineer full of positive energy
-I am currently a a proud graduate of Ecole Centrale Casablanca, holding a degree in data science and digitalization.
+I am currently a proud graduate of Ecole Centrale Casablanca, holding a degree in data science and digitalization.
 With a firm belief in the transformative potential of technology, I am passionate about harnessing the power of data to drive positive change.
 My fascination lies in utilizing data science techniques to unravel complex problems and make meaningful improvements in people's lives.
 I strongly advocate for the value of hard work and dedication as crucial ingredients for success.
 In the words of renowned author Stephen King," I am dedicated to continuous learning, growth, and applying my skills to make a significant impact in the field of data science.
 </p>
 <!---
 GIGAParviz/GIGAParviz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.